What reliefs and exemptions are there from inheritance tax?

 * Note: As explained below, some lifetime gifts are immediately exempt from inheritance tax.

-The residence nil rate band is available where a death occurs on or after 6 April 2017.
+The residence nil rate band (RNRB) is available where a death occurs on or after 6 April 2017.
 It is an additional nil rate amount available on top of the NRB where the deceased left a residence, or the sale proceeds of a residence, to his or her direct descendants.
 It is explained further on GOV.UK.
+The RNRB is reduced in the case of high value estates (gross value exceeding £2 million).

 We would, however, recommend that you take professional advice due to the complexity of this area.

-There is, however, an exception in the case of married couples and members of a civil partnership, which means it is possible for the unused proportion of the NRB of the first spouse or civil partner to be transferred to their survivor.
-This means that any part of the NRB that is not used when the first spouse or civil partner dies can be transferred to the surviving spouse or civil partner for use on their later death.
+For married couples and members of a civil partnership, it is possible for any unused proportion of the NRB/RNRB of the first spouse or civil partner to be transferred to their survivor.
+This means that any part of the NRB and/or RNRB that is not used when the first spouse or civil partner dies can be transferred to the surviving spouse or civil partner for use on their later death.

-Where HMRC accept a claim to transfer unused NRB, the NRB that is available when the surviving spouse or civil partner dies is increased by the proportion of the NRB unused on the first death.
+Where HMRC accept a claim to transfer unused NRB and RNRB, the bands that are available when the surviving spouse or civil partner dies are increased by the proportion of the bands unused on the first death.

 Some gifts are completely exempt from IHT whether you make them during your lifetime or on your death, and others are exempt only if you make them during your lifetime.